Craig Branney

 Craig Harry Branney (born 31 July 1982 in Whitehaven, Cumbria) is a former motorcycle speedway rider from England.

 Career

-Branney rode with the Workington Comets in the Premier League in 2007.
+Branney rode for the Oxford Silver Machine from 2004 to 2005 and then Berwick Bandits before joining Workington Comets in the Premier League in 2007.
+He missed the 2008 season because of a broken leg.
 In July 2009, Craig joined the Stoke Potters.
 His final season was in 2010 with the Berwick Bandits.

+From 2011 to 2015 he was a Director at the Northside Speedway.

 Family

 His brother John Branney also rode for the Workington Comets.